Subscribe to get access

 To help make the transition as seamless as possible, you’ll want to hire the right person for the job.
-To help you make the best decision, here are four ways to know you’ve chosen the best solar contractor for your home.
+So to help you make the best decision, here are four ways to know you’ve chosen the best solar contractor for your home.

 Before you start the search, sit down together and ask yourself and your family members the big questions.
 Be clear on your budget and the cost of solar panels, as well as what types of solar panels you want for your home—this will keep you from feeling overwhelmed or confused by the many different opinions and estimates you’ll get from outside sources.
 A solar panel installation is a long term investment, so your choosing the best contractor is extremely important.
 No matter how well-intentioned they are, it’s your home and you’ll be the one living it.
 So the more you know the easier it will be to hire the right solar contractor for the job.